Development

 Keep your integration up to date

-BigCommerce frequently enhances its core product and is actively enhancing REST endpoints, as well as expanding the graphs accessible to our growing family of GraphQL APIs.
+BigCommerce frequently enhances its core product and is actively enhancing REST endpoints, as well as expanding the graphs accessible to our GraphQL APIs.
 Using the latest information lets you update your app to take advantage of the most current resources.
 You also position your app or implementation to provide a user experience consistent with what merchants see in their BigCommerce store control panel.
-To stay up to date, bookmark our changelog.
+To stay up to date, bookmark our release notes.

 Anticipate changes to BigCommerce APIs